themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 Short, simple, sweet.
 Now when our user hits the `/signup` page with their token, it will automatically show up in the field.
 Copy and paste is for _chumps_.
 Alright, back to adult time.

-Now, we need to actually handle the process of creating an account for our user.
+Now we need to actually handle the process of creating an account for our user.
 The trick, here, is that we want to make sure that the user signing up (their email address) exists in our invites list _and_ that they have a valid invite token (again, we’ve written our code so that this only exists _after_ an administrator has decided to invite a user).

 In order to facilitate the form submission, we’re making use of the same validation pattern we covered earlier.
 To save time, we’re going to focus on the code being called in the `submitHandler` function, again, what happens after the form is deemed “valid.”